Creating Resin Filled Pendants with Wire Frames

 Place one cup (included in the Nunn Design Resin Kit) onto your table.
 For curing purposes, it is very important that the resin be an exact 1 to 1 ratio of Part A and Part B. I suggest getting your eyes level with the resin so you can see the lines on the measuring cup.
 Pour Part A of your resin kit up to the ½ fluid ounce mark on your measuring cup.
 Pour Part B of your resin kit into the same cup until it is filled to the 1 fluid ounce mark.
 It is important to pour Part A first and then Part B. It is some chemical thing about the part B being heavier or something.

 Set your timer for 2 minutes.
 Using the stir stick from your kit (a popsicle stick or coffee stir stick will work great too), slowly and carefully stir your resin scraping the sides as you stir.
-Stir for the full 2 minutes.
-After 2 minutes, scrape both sides of your stir stick on the edge of your resin filled cup.
+Stir for a minimum of 2 minutes.
+If your resin is still cloudy continue to mix until clear.
+After mixing is complete and your resin is clear, scrape both sides of your stir stick on the edge of your resin filled cup.
 Set the mixture under a warm lamp for 5 minutes.
 I like the lamps with the adjustable arms that can get right down next to the resin.
 This aids the air bubbles in the resin to rise to the surface and pop.

 I tend to work in small area (typically my kitchen table), so I like to work on a surface that projects can be easily moved around on and not disturbed.
 Place some business cards or some heavy card stock onto your work surface, making it easy to move the bezels without getting any resin on your fingers.